 - Availability of fuel and internationally prevailing fuel price including taxes

 - Depreciation of the rupee against the US dollar

 - Event of an emergency, accident or incident involving our aircraft or personnel

 - Inability to obtain regulatory approvals in the future or maintain or renew our existing regulatory approvals

 They go into detail and list of 68 risks that can affect a company.
-If you observe, any of the above statements can easily come true, and have a major impact on the company.
+If you observe, any of the above statements can easily come true and have a major impact on the company.
 But such information has to be provided to the investors.
-This comes back to a point which I had mentioned earlier – ‘help all potential investors in making an informed investment decisions’
+This comes back to a point which I had mentioned earlier – ‘help all potential investors in making informed investment decisions’